 It is a course with a wide variety of holes, perfectly integrated into the natural terrain.

-The first 9 holes, the Severiano Ballesteros course, are more complicated than the second 9.
+The second 9 holes, the Severiano Ballesteros course, are more complicated than the first 9.

-The first part of the course is bigger and long play brings rewards, whereas in the second part, water comes into play and the holes are completely flat.
+The second part of the course is bigger and long play brings rewards, whereas in the first part, water comes into play and the holes are completely flat.

-Nevertheless, it is in the second half, the Ramón Sota course, where strategy and precision are more important, with several streams and obstacles directly affecting the holes (11 through to 18).
+Nevertheless, it is in the first half, the Ramón Sota course, where strategy and precision are more important, with several streams and obstacles directly affecting the holes (2 through to 9).

 This is a course designed for all levels of players.
 It is fun and entertaining for those with the highest handicaps and can also present a real challenge for professional players, who would really have to use all the clubs in their bag.